linagora/tmail-flutter/docs/user-guide/profile.md

 ### 2. Receive vacation automatic reply

-- When a person sends an email when your vacation mode is enabled, he will receive an automatic reply with the subject and message body which are inputed in your vacation setting screen
+- When a person sends an email when your vacation mode is enabled, he will receive an automatic reply with the subject and message body which are inputted in your vacation setting screen

 ![image](https://github.com/user-attachments/assets/a8c4100c-4fdf-4f05-b0f9-47a3788a0dbf)